psmass/tms/c++98/README.md

 ## Running Example:
-Device and Controller must be executed from the build directory. e.g. ./Device  ./Controller
+Device and Controller must be executed from the src directory.
+(you should not need to set the rti env variables to run, but not a problem if you do) e.g. ./src/build/Device  ./src/build/Controller

 ## Issues